Tips for Bookkeeping Management:

-Many businesses and entrepreneurs are successful in managing their products, customers and employees.
-But some of them are having a difficult time in managing their book keeping.
-But what is really Book Keeping?
+Many businesses and entrepreneurs are successful in managing their products, customers, and employees.
+But some of them are having a difficult time managing their bookkeeping.
+But what is really Bookkeeping?

-Check the balance, record daily sales and cash receipts every day to avoid loss and confusion during the end of financial year.
+Check the balance, record daily sales and cash receipts every day to avoid loss and confusion at the end of the financial year.
 Regular reviewing of your financial transactions is a great way to know how your business is going and monitoring cash flow.

 2. Separate bank account for business transactions